DIRACGrid/DIRAC/docs/source/AdministratorGuide/HowTo/dedicateddfc.rst

 Database.

 For this to work one needs a separate database, which will be assumed to be called NFCDB from now on.
-Using the :ref:`admin_dirac-admin-sysadmin-cli` does not allow one to add NFCDB, so it has to be done manually.
+Using the :ref:`dirac-admin-sysadmin-cli` does not allow one to add NFCDB, so it has to be done manually.

 Prepare the CS for the new Database
 ------------------------------------